 Can I Get Cheap Freight Rates?

 Cheap freight rates are largely dependent on shipping volume.
-If you’re not a high volume shipper with a long-term contract it can be difficult to get discounted rates.
-Working with a 3rd party logistics (3PL) provider like FreightCenter will help you avoid the hassles of searching for the right services at the right price, because FreightCenter’s large customer base and nationwide carrier network allows us to receive high volume discounts that we can pass onto you.
+If you’re not a high-volume shipper with a long-term contract, it can be difficult to get discounted rates.
+Working with a 3rd party logistics (3PL) provider like FreightCenter will help you avoid the hassles of searching for the right services at the right price because FreightCenter’s large customer base and nationwide carrier network allow us to receive high volume discounts that we can pass onto you.

 How Is My Freight Rate Determined?

-There are many things to consider when determing your cost of shipping freight.
+There are many things to consider when determining your cost of shipping freight.
 The following is a list of factors that determine cost: